rafaellevis07/crypto-app/README.md

 ### Install and Run:

-- Run 'npm start' on the reserve-a-table folder
+- Run 'npm start' on the crypto-app folder folder

 ### Author